trlafleur/Tasmota-Tank-Sensor/README.md

 To load this file, compile Tasmota32 with the option above...
 Then Load the new binary image in your ESP32 and re-boot it.
-Open the web page for this device, select Console, then Manage File System Rename this Berry file to "autoexec.be", then upload it to the ESP32 file system.
+Open the web page for this device, select Console, then Manage File System Rename the Berry file to "autoexec.be", then upload it to the ESP32 file system.
-Reboot Tasmota, this Berry file will run after re-booting.
+Reboot Tasmota, the Berry file will run after re-booting.

 ~~~
 tasmota32-2022.01.3-VL53L1X.bin is compiled for VL53L1X and is located in GitHub